Here's an app kit that will turn your academic life into a

 pleasant bearable experience.
 When you have the right tools, it's so much easier to score those A's.
 Get published, get a Nobel prize in math, get a favorable comment from your supervisor (in that order).
 You can do anything because academia is the true land of opportunity.

-You can have all these apps as a part of Setapp subscription at 50% off.
+You can have all these apps as a part of Setapp subscription.

 Manuscripts: Academic document manager